Tuning on Teradata is all about minimizing costs and maximizing parallelism.

 The parsing decomposes SQL requests into basic instructions for the AMPs.
 A high-level view is the Execution Plan we talked about earlier-

-The AMPs read and write data blocks; they do the data processing and are the database’s workhorses.
+The AMPs read and write data blocks; they process data and are the database’s workhorses.
 Parallelism in Teradata is implemented by distributing the rows of each table across all AMPs.

 – AMPs are responsible for storing and retrieving rows